vellebue/churiservices-devops/environments/devel/minikube/README.md

 kubectl version
 ```

-- You should install krew extension for kubectl.
+- You should install krew extension (kubectl plugin manager) for kubectl.
 This is required for RabbitMq to manage RabbitMq clusters.
 See instructions on https://krew.sigs.k8s.io/docs/user-guide/setup/install/ Once installed you can verify krew installation by typing:

 ```
 kubectl krew
 ```

+- To install Rabbit Mq operator it is required to patch yaml default configuration for kubernetes operator.
+This is shown later in Rabbit Mq section, but you must install a yaml patch tool like Carvel ytt.
+Instructions to install **ytt** are described here https://carvel.dev/ytt/docs/v0.51.0/install/

 ## Files in this folder